manish9794/chemistry/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theoritical concept
 <br>The experiment is based on Fourier's conductivity instrument available in lab and student need to perform experiment.
-The experiments helps to compare the conductivityn of differenet liquids to develop their understanding about Fourier's law.
+The experiments helps to compare the conductivity of differenet liquids to develop their understanding about Fourier's law.
+With the help of previously learnt concepts regarding Fourier's law the student will be able to reregisters his concepts.

 #### 2. Learning Objectives and Cognitive Level